RSS Honours - Celebrating the work of RSS fellows

 Fiona Steele

-- Guy Medal Silver
+The Guy Medal in Silver

-- Guy Medal Bronze
+The Guy Medal in Bronze

-- David Cox Research Prize
+The David Cox Research Prize

 Named after William Augustus Guy, the British medical statistician.
 The Bronze and Silver medals are awarded annually and the Gold medal is awarded every two years